humberto-ortiz/megaprobe-lab/content/christopher.md

 WEEK 4:
 At the end of week 3 Humberto told me to start working in an SSH detection first.
 I discovered on Tuesday that Bro Network had some tools already made for SSH detection.
 I spent all week trying to make it work with my network, learning how to use the events on the Bro language.
 Still working on it, hopefully for week 5 I will have results of SSH detection or maybe even more.

+WEEK 5:
+After discovering the scripts that I needed for start network monitoring, I found some tutorials on how to start doing this but with virtual environments.
+Part of the tutorial mentioned to install Vagrant, which goes hand-by-hand with VirtualBox.
+With these environments of Ubuntu 12.04 LTS 64-bit we will start testing the scripts inside them.
+It was pretty easy to understand, pretty basic commands on how to set up an environment, how to destroy one, etc. At the beginning of the week, I was pretty lost because I have a very weak knowledge of networking and setting up an ssh-detection script was starting to get difficult.
+That's why I changed my approach to ask Google for help on how to start setting clusters on Broconctrol, learning the synxtax for this shell, etc.